 Supersession with forecast automation

 With automated forecasting & planning software, the Supersession feature will automatically map old-item sales data to new items.
-This lets organizations easily model and map the gradual (or swift) replacement of existing (or base) products with new products.
+This lets organizations easily model and maps the gradual (or swift) replacement of existing (or base) products with new products.
 That’s key to product demand planning, transition planning and strategy, and NPI execution.
 There are two major ways to model a Supersession, depending on circumstances:

-- Using the historical sales data of base products to forecast new products, and the transfer of demand (or sales) from old to new.
+- Using the historical sales data of base products to forecast new products and the transfer of demand (or sales) from old to new.
 This is done when the new product may have little or no history to factor into the forecast, at least not until it matures sufficiently.

 - Combining the sales histories of base products with sales data from the new (or newer) products being forecast, as that new-product data streams in.

-The Supersession feature in Vanguard Software’s forecasting & planning platform delivers best-of-breed capability for predicting demand transitions from one product to another, one to many, many to one, or many to many.
+The Supersession feature in Vanguard Software’s forecasting & planning platform delivers the best-of-breed capability for predicting demand transitions from one product to another, one to many, many to one, or many to many.
 This combined with Vanguard’s unmatched arsenal of analytics, automation, and collaboration features, gives you an all-in-one enterprise Sales and Operations Planning (S&OP) solution in a single, cloud platform.

 About Vanguard Software